 Step 2

 In a bucket, add a gallon of warm water, a few drops of dish soap, and a few drops of your favorite essential oil (optional).
-If using vinegar add half a cup of vinegar in a gallon of warm water.
-Follow the manufacturer’s instructions if using a pH-neutral or commercial hardwood cleaner.
+If using vinegar, add half a cup of vinegar to a gallon of warm water.

 Step 3

-Thoroughly dry the floors with a dry microfiber mop/towel to prevent water damage to the floor.
+Thoroughly dry the floors with a dry microfiber mop/towel to pick up any remaining moisture and prevent water damage to the floor.

 Step 4 (Optional) Polishing